lzhchn0/k8s-operator/Overview of metacontroller.md

 - service-per-pod
 - crd-roles

-Her are the key differences between Decorator Controllers and Composite Controllers in Metacontroller:
+Here are the key differences between Decorator Controllers and Composite Controllers in Metacontroller:

 Composite Controller:
 - Creates and manages complex resources that don't exist directly in Kubernetes